Gamify-IT/docs/user-manuals/minigames/bugfinder.md

 The lecturer can configure the game with lots of codes.
 The solutions can be specified with the correct values of bugs and with error types of a bug.

+## Sounds

+In the overworld and each minigame, the player will hear different sounds.
+The player has an ability to control the volume of all sounds.
+You can read more about volume control here: [overworld volume control](../overworld/README.md)

+#### Background music

+Each minigame has its own background music that the player hears as soon as they enter the game.

+#### Click sound

+In the minigame, the player will find some interactive buttons, such as the option to start or exit the game.
+When the player clicks on a button, they will hear a click sound.

+#### Sound for wrong answer

+Once the player has pressed the button to confirm their answer, they will see a message in the chat telling them whether they got it right or not.
+If the player gets it wrong, they will hear a sound for wrong answer.

+#### Sound for notifications in chat

+As well as messages in the chat about whether the answer is right, there are also messages asking for help with finding bugs.
+In these cases, the usual notification sound is played.

+#### Sound for correct answer

+In the case of a correct answer, a message about a successfully found error will appear in the chat, accompanied by a sound for the correct answer.

+#### Sound for successfully completed minigame

+Once the game is over, the player can see how many questions they got right.
+If they got more than the average number of questions right, they will hear a sound that symbolizes the game is successfully completed.

+#### Sound for unsuccessfully completed minigame

+If the player gets a small number of questions right, they will hear a sound that lets them know the game didn't get completed successfully.

 For more information how to configure minigames see the [lecturer interface manual](../lecturer-interface/README.md).